Debt bondage in India: Health effects

-Many laborers in the debt bondage system are vulnerable to hazardous health conditions such as infection from dangerous working conditions.
+Many laborers in the debt bondage system are vulnerable to hazardous health conditions such as infection from dangerous working conditions, reproductive health disparities, and lifelong respiratory conditions.
 According to a study about the brick kiln industry in India, many workers under the debt bondage system suffer from enduring high levels of heat during the summer.
 Laborers in this industry are forced into uncomfortable positions for long periods of time.
 For this reason, they face long-term musculoskeletal problems.
-Children specifically are susceptible to skin and breathing diseases.
-Child laborers in the debt bondage system often receive cuts and burns or contract liver disease due to their participation in the silver, beedi, and silk industries.
-Additionally, laborers in the agriculture industry are vulnerable to snake bites and pesticide poisoning due to a lack of protective gear and clean drinking and cleansing water.
-Nevertheless, workers are typically forced to continue to work through these health conditions since taking time off work can cause these laborers to accumulate more debt.